tfiedlerdev/pretraining-aware-hotprot/README.md

 ```

 ### Data
+The train,validation and test sets for FLIP and EPA are pregenerated and can be found under [./data](./data).
+You can generate them yourself by following the following steps, otherwise you can skip them:

 We have prepared a ZIP archive containing
 - all data required for generating our train, test and validation sets
 - (not relevant) a pretrained model for ESM and ProtT5 representations